graphaware/neo4j-expire/README.md

 - Automatically delete nodes and relationships from the database when they've reached their expiration date or time-to-live (TTL).
-- Add and remove labels on nodes when they expire or revive.
+- Add and remove labels on nodes when they expire or revive, for example ActiveCandidate, InactiveCandidate based on a lastSignInDate field.
-- When a node expires, create new relationships based on its state.
+- When a node expires, create new relationships based on its state, such as unread items in an inbox.

 Getting the Software
 --------------------